mist64/cbmbus_doc/7 JiffyDOS.md

 First, the device puts the first pair of data bits onto the two wires (CLK: NOT #0, DATA: NOT #1).

-The wires have to be valid for 1 µs after 15 µs.

 In the receive case, the bits are sent starting with the least significant bit, and all bit values are inverted.

 #### R4: Device puts data bits #2 and #3 onto wires